mcsee/Software-Design-Articles/Articles/Refactorings/Refactoring 005 - Replace Comment with Function Name/readme.md

 Some IDEs have this refactoring although naming is not fully automatic.

-# Why the code is better?
+# Why is the Code Better?

 Comments always lie.

 It is hard to maintain comments.

 On the contrary, Functions are alive and self-explanatory.

+# Safety

+This is a safe refactoring.

 # Limitations